|P. Boesmans||Pinocchio||Le mauvais élève and La chanteuse de cabaret (cover)|

 Vivaldi: Stabat Mater

-In 2018/19 mezzo-soprano Fanny Lustaud joins the ensemble of the Theater Aachen, where she will sing the roles of Piacere in Handel's Il trionfo del tempo e del disinganno, Stefano in Gounod's Roméo et Juliette, Dinah in Bernstein's Trouble in Tahiti, and Dorabella in Così fan tutte.
-In early 2019, she also sings Dorabella in performances at the Konzert Theater Bern.
+Her roles at Theater Aachen in 2018/19 included Piacere in Handel's Il trionfo del tempo e del disinganno, Stefano in Gounod's Roméo et Juliette, Dinah in Bernstein's Trouble in Tahiti, and Dorabella in Così fan tutte.
+In early 2019, she also sang Dorabella in performances at the Konzert Theater Bern.

 The young artist was previously a member of the opera studio at the Opéra national du Rhin, where she was involved in several productions at the main house in Strasbourg.
 She appeared as Adonella in Riccardo Zandonai’s Francesca da Rimini in December 2017, and sang Uiko in Toshiro Mayuzumi’s The Temple of the Golden Pavilion in March and April 2018.
 She also covered Cherubino in Le nozze di Figaro and Olga in Eugene Onegin.
 Her 2017/18 appearances in the opera studio’s ‘Midis lyriques’, a matinee series performed in both Strasbourg and Colmar, included a concert of selections from Figaro-themed operas, a homage to Charles Gounod with extracts from Roméo et Juliette, and a program of music from interwar Berlin and Vienna.